 You may still get into your dream school even if your resume isn’t perfect and you haven’t checked off all of the boxes (actually, most schools don’t want you to check off all of the boxes!).

 Schools are looking for passion, intellectual curiosity, and a willingness to challenge yourself.
 Now is the time to put your best foot forward!
 Given this, a B in a hard course where you challenged yourself is more impressive than an A in an easy course.

 Looking for help with the college admissions process?
 We help students and families through the entire college planning journey – from search, applications and essays to interview prep, financial aid consultation and final school selection.

 Contact us at email@example.com or by phone, 845.551.6946.
-We work with students in person, through Zoom, over the phone and by email.
+We work with students through Zoom, over the phone and by email.